When you have symptoms associated with lupus that may be due to a drug that you are taking

 Histone antibodies are autoantibodies.
 These are antibodies produced by a person's own immune system that target his or her own histones.
 Histones are proteins that are a part of chromatin, the genetic material present in the nucleus of almost all cells within the body.
 Because histones are found inside cells, this attack on "self" can cause symptoms throughout the body.
 This test detects the presence of histone antibodies in the blood.

 Histone autoantibodies are one of several types of antinuclear antibodies (ANA).
-ANA are associated with a variety of autoimmune disorders, including lupus.
+ANA are associated with a variety of autoimmune disorders.
 The presence or absence of specific antinuclear antibodies is used to help determine which disorder a person may have.

 Drugs can stimulate the production of histone antibodies in some people and can cause a type of lupus called drug-induced lupus erythematosus.
 Up to 95% of those with drug-induced lupus will have histone antibodies.
 The autoantibodies may also develop in up to 50% of those with non-drug-induced lupus and in 20% of those with other connective tissue diseases.